kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

   message: "The group policy is rejected."
 ```

-The policy-server binary will accept a new `allowedContextAware` key for each
+The policy-server binary will accept a new `allowedHostCapabilities` key for each
 policy listed there.
 This includes the policies in the policy groups.

-This new `allowedContextAware` can be set to:
+This new `allowedHostCapabilities` can be set to:
-- An empty object (`{}`: the policy will be allowed all context aware calls.
+- An empty object (`{}`: the policy will be allowed all host capability calls.
-- An empty list (`[]`): no allowed context aware calls.
+- An empty list (`[]`): no allowed host capability calls.
-- A list of elems, with some allowed context aware calls.
+- A list of elems, with some host capability calls.

 Example: